stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 NOTIFY(CDS) and NOTIFY(CSYNC) cases: schedule an immediate check, delay regular checks and ignore.

-## Open Question For DNSKEY Notifications

-In a multi-signer setup there are multiple signers.
-How will the multi-signer controller know which signer sent the notification?
-As the number of signers for a particular zone is low (typically 2 or possibly 3), there is no major problem caused by not knowing which signer sent the notification and instead always check all the signers for updates to the DNSKEY RRset.

 # Who Should Send the Notifications?

 Because of the security model where a notification by itself never